 Other situations in which gap insurance might not be necessary include:

-- When there was a large down payment or if the purchase was made in full.
+- When there was a large down payment

 - If the initial loan term was short, say three years or less.